jonlpersson/ed-latimore/site/_posts/2020-08-31-ed-latimore-quotes-about-sobriety.md

 ---

-People have a different reaction when you tell them "I'm sober" vs "I don't drink".
+People have a different reaction when you tell them “I’m sober” vs “I don’t drink”.

-If you just stopped drinking and you've got social anxiety about it, the former almost never gets push back.
+If you just stopped drinking and you’ve got social anxiety about it, the former almost never gets push back.
 In fact, it often comes with odd congratulations.

 ---

 Sobriety is a great way to clean your social house.

-It's amazing how many fewer friends I had when it became "let's meet for coffee" rather than "let's meet for drinks".
+It’s amazing how many fewer friends I had when it became “let’s meet for coffee” rather than “let’s meet for drinks”.

 Most people are one missed happy hour away from total loneliness.
-They'd rather bad company than none at all
+They’d rather bad company than none at all

 ---

-The cool thing about sobriety is that it forces you to learn what you like and don't like.
+The cool thing about sobriety is that it forces you to learn what you like and don’t like.

 A lot of stupid shit is enjoyable when you kill a few pitchers to make the time pass.